By Cynthia Blair

 The islands are located below Hawaii and south of the Equator.
 Tahiti, the best-known island and home of French Polynesia’s capital city, Papeete, is about 4,000 miles southeast of Los Angeles and 3,800 miles northeast of Sydney.

 Honeymoon couples discover that Tahiti combines two very different cultures.
 While it is famous for its distinctive Polynesian culture, it is also very French.

-Upon arriving at most resort hotels, couples on a Tahiti honeymoon are presented with a refreshing glass of pineapple juice, a fragrant tiare (gardenia) or flower garland, and a cool towel.
-Guests check in while sitting comfortably in the lobby, not standing in line.
-And tipping, while appreciated, is never required.
+Upon arriving at most resort hotels, couples on a Tahiti honeymoon are presented with a refreshing glass of juice, a fragrant tiare (gardenia) or flower garland, and a cool towel.
+Tipping, while appreciated, is never required.

 Which Islands Should Be Included on a Tahiti Honeymoon?

 Tahiti, the largest island, is usually the point of entry for visitors arriving by plane.
 Papeete is a charming mixture of tropical island informality and French savoire faire.
 While sipping French wine at an outdoor café, visitors will see people as chic as style-conscious Parisians strolling alongside exotic-looking Polynesians in brightly-colored pareos (sarongs).

 Moorea, 11 miles northwest, is a half-hour ferry ride on the high-speed Aremiti Catamaran or another ferry line.

 The 53-square-mile island is breathtakingly beautiful, with dramatic green mountain peaks jutting up in the middle of the lush island.
 Less developed than Tahiti, it is home to several luxurious resort hotels and more modest pensions.

 Author James Michener pronounced Bora Bora the most beautiful place in the world.
 It is even quieter than the other two islands, with a few elegant resorts overlooking the lagoon's clear turquoise waters.